ElianeLapointe/retail_sales_analysis/README.md

 | 2 | 25295.0 |
 | 4 | 23580.0 |

-Explanation:
+*Explanation:*

--- Task: Write a SQL query to find the number of unique customers who purchased items from each category.:
+*Task*: Write a SQL query to find the number of unique customers who purchased items from each category.:

 ```sql
 WITH hourly_sales AS ( SELECT *, CASE WHEN sale_time < '12:00:00' THEN 'Morning' WHEN sale_time >= '12:00:00' AND sale_time < '17:00:00' THEN 'Afternoon' ELSE 'Evening' END AS shift FROM source_db.retail_sales ) SELECT shift, COUNT(*) AS total_sales FROM hourly_sales GROUP BY shift;